Forecast Outcomes for a List of Entities

 Add the FutureSearch connector if you haven't already.
 Then ask Claude:

-The same approach works for any entity-outcome pair:
+The same pattern works for any entity-outcome pair:

 Here are 30 countries.
 Forecast the GDP growth rate for each one in 2027, in percent.